Table of Contents

 What is the Black Eye Galaxy?

-The Black Eye Galaxy, also known as M64 or NGC 4826, is a spiral galaxy with a dark band of dust around its bright core.
-It is located 17 million light-years away in the constellation Coma Berenices.
-Edward Pigott first discovered it in 1779, and Johann Elert Bode and Charles Messier confirmed it later.
+The Black Eye Galaxy, designated as M64 or NGC 4826, is a stunning spiral galaxy characterized by a prominent dark ring of interstellar dust surrounding its bright central core.
+Situated approximately 17 million light-years away in the constellation of Coma Berenices, this galaxy was initially spotted by English astronomer Edward Pigott in 1779, with subsequent confirmations from Charles Messier and Johann Elert Bode.

 The diameter of the black eye galaxy has been estimated to be about 51, 000 light years.